marcinczerny/ClassicInsights/.ai/architecture/ui-plan.md

 - **`AuthForm`**: A standardized form for sign-in and sign-up, handling validation and submission state.
 - **`NotesList`**: Displays a list of notes with search and filter capabilities.
 Handles its own empty and loading states.
 - **`GraphPanel`**: A container component for the `GraphView`.
 It manages the layout (e.g., side panel or full-screen mode), and its state (collapsed/expanded) is controlled from the top navigation bar.
 It allows the graph to be viewed side-by-side with notes or in a full-screen, focused mode.
+It also manages the selection state (`selectedNodeId`) for the two-step centering interaction and passes the appropriate handlers to `GraphView`.
-- **`GraphView`**: An interactive component responsible for rendering nodes and edges, handling user interactions like panning, zooming, and node selection.
+- **`GraphView`**: An interactive component responsible for rendering nodes and edges.
+It handles user interactions like panning and zooming, and differentiates between a click to select a node versus a click on the "Set as Center" button to re-center the graph.
 - **`EntityTagInput`**: A specialized input for the Note Editor that allows users to add entities, provides autocomplete suggestions from existing entities, and triggers a creation modal for new ones.
 Includes a dropdown for setting the relationship type.
 - **`AISuggestionCard`**: A card component to display a single AI suggestion with its type, content, and action buttons (`Accept`/`Reject`).
 - **`ConfirmationModal`**: A generic modal used across the app to confirm destructive actions (e.g., Delete Note, Delete Entity, Delete Account), reducing the risk of accidental data loss.